contagon/handbook/handbook/15-seminaries-and-institutes.md

 A member of the stake presidency counsels with the bishop, stake supervisor, and S&I representative about potential seminary teachers.
 A member of the stake presidency or an assigned high councilor calls, sets apart, and releases stake seminary teachers and [stake supervisors](https://www.churchofjesuschrist.org/si/leader-resources/stake-supervisor).
 After the person has been called and set apart, the S&I representative trains and supports him or her.

 To protect teachers and students, two adults should be present in the building or home where a seminary class is being taught.
-A team teacher may be called, or another responsible adult may be assigned to be present.
+An additional teacher may be called, or another responsible adult may be assigned to be present.
 The second adult could be the teacher’s spouse or the parent of a class member.
 He or she should be the same gender as the teacher, unless that person is an adult member of the teacher’s family.
 A teacher should never be alone in a classroom, building, or vehicle with a student unless the student is the teacher’s child.

 ### 15.1.2 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Seminary Options